AxisCommunications/acap3-examples/larod/README.md

 #### Build and run the application
 Standing in your working directory run the following commands:

+**Note:** Depending on the network you are connected to.
+The file that needs those settings is: *~/.docker/config.json.*
+For reference please see: https://docs.docker.com/network/proxy/.

 ```bash
 docker build --tag larod-simple-app:1.0 .
 ```